YanLabarthe/Yan/README.md

 👋 Hi, I’m Yan.
-👀 I’m looking for a work as a developer (prefers typescript / react / node, but i'm flexible :) ).
-I have 2 years of experience atm.
+👀 I’m looking for a work as a developer (prefers typescript / react / node, but i'm flexible :) )
-🌱 I’m currently learning React / NodeJs / React Native / TypeScript
+🌱 I have 2 years of experience in TypeScript / React / NodeJs / React Native
 📞 You can reach me by phone at : +33 6 51 22 53 41
 📫 Or by email at : yan.labarthe@gmail.com